Improved Constructions for Non-adaptive Threshold Group Testing

-The key observation made by Chen and Fu~\cite{ref:thresh2} is that threshold group testing corresponds to the special case of the hypergraph learning problem where the hidden graph $G$ is known to be a $u$-clique\footnote{A $u$-clique on the vertex set $V$ is a $u$-hypergraph $(V,E)$ such that, for some $V' \subseteq V$, $E$ is the set of all subsets of $V'$ of size $u$.}.
+The key observation made by Chen and Fu~\cite{ref:thresh2} is that threshold group testing corresponds to the special case of the hypergraph learning problem where the hidden graph $G$ is known to be a $u$-clique\footnote{As standard in graph theory, a $u$-clique on the vertex set $V$ is a $u$-hypergraph $(V,E)$ such that, for some $V' \subseteq V$, $E$ is the set of all subsets of $V'$ of size $u$.}.
 In this case, the unknown Boolean vector in the corresponding threshold testing problem would be the characteristic vector of $\mathcal{V}(G)$.
-It follows that strongly disjunct matrices are suitable choices for the measurement matrices in threshold group testing.
+It follows that strongly disjunct matrices are threshold designs as defined in Definition~\ref{def:thresholdDesign} Specifically,